Library – Policies and Procedures

 Students are requested to cooperate and maintain order of the shelves.
 Books are placed in order according to the call numbers; a call number is a combination of letters and numbers.
 Students are expected to take from the shelves only the needed books.
 Students are requested to place the books on the trolley.

-Graduates of Bethlehem University have privileges to use the library only on Wednesdays and Fridays from 8:00 AM – 4:00 PM.
+Graduates of Bethlehem University have privileges to use the library from Monday – Friday from 8:00 AM – 4:00 PM.
 A proper application form with an annual payment of NIS 50 and a personal picture must be submitted to receive a valid library card.
 All other policies and procedures for students apply to graduates.

-During the academic year off-campus users from West Bank universities or those coming from overseas may use the library and its resources/facilities only on Wednesdays and Fridays, from 8:00 AM to 4:00 PM.
+During the academic year, off-campus users from West Bank universities or those coming from overseas may use the library and its resources/facilities from Monday to Friday, from 8:00 AM to 4:00 PM.

 Special researchers are given a concession on a case-to-case basis and upon an interview meeting with the Library Director and with a proof of residence and with reference persons in Bethlehem.
 They are allowed to borrow books with a deposit of $500 which is refundable.